-DAWN: In a place that faces a bitter reality, how does your work reflect the life of the people who shape your imagination?
+In a place that faces a bitter reality, how does your work reflect the life of the people who shape your imagination?

 Who are the people?
 Me, you, he, she, we are all the people.
 Every time I express myself, I find expression for everyone.
 I rely on some of my artwork for memories from my childhood and also from hearing stories of the reality in Gaza.
 For example, a man in Gaza raised two lion cubs at his home with his children after the cubs lost their parents in the 2009 war after the zoo was bombed.
 The man decided to take care of the cubs.
-With the passage of time, the cubs grew, and this meant that they needed a larger amount of meat.
+With the passage of time, the cubs grew, which meant they needed a larger amount of meat.
 It was difficult for the man to provide food for the lions.
-So, the sons of this man took the two lions to the streets and the beach where people can take pictures with the two lions for a small fee.
+So, the sons of this man took the two lions to the streets and the beach, where people can take pictures with the two lions for a small fee.
 This helped support the family and the two lions.

 One of the people posted a picture with the lions on social media.
 One of the Swedish associations concerned with animal care came to know about the story.
 So, the association sent a team to visit Gaza and make the necessary plans with the Israelis to rescue the two lions from Gaza with a special arrangement in Sweden to receive care.

-Since I started my professional career in art, I have become preoccupied with producing artworks or creating opportunities with my artist friends for a generation that loves art.
+Since I started my professional career in art, I have become preoccupied with producing artwork or creating opportunities with my artist friends for a generation that loves art.
 Since 2002, I have established an art group in Gaza, which is a group, or contemporary art meeting, that helps spread artistic awareness through organizing art events, exhibitions, workshops, dialogues, and other related activities in Gaza.
 This helped a lot in creating a state of awareness, and the meeting has become a house of artists in Gaza.
 Hence, I can say that the art scene in Palestine is active, and it is distinguished by the mounting passion of the younger generation who loves art and uses it as a refuge to express their ideas.